The Best Anime Streaming Sites for 2023: Free & Paid

 GoGoAnime‘s website is laid out nicely.
 You can browse recent releases, dubs, and even Chinese shows, which is a first for sites on this list.
 You can browse by scrolling through the most recent items, which appear in a grid format that gives you around twenty new suggestions for recent releases.

-The site tells you if a video is subtitled or dubbed right on the thumbnail.
 However, you’ll have to maneuver through popup windows and ads for each episode, then select the anime from one of several servers.
-I found a few servers which were no longer in service.
+I found a few servers that were no longer in service.

 Best Anime Streaming Sites: GoGoAnime

-Some of the ads on the site are pretty risque.
+Some of the ads on the site are pretty suggestive.
 When I was browsing the menu, a nude woman sprawled across my screen, so be careful if you’ve got younger viewers in the room with you.

 But if that doesn’t bother you, you can view some great anime on GoGoAnime.